 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Our assessments are designed to accommodate a variety of learning styles and embed equitable and inclusive practices to ensure a supportive and fair assessment framework is presented.
-In your final year, you'll synthesise learning and knowledge skills through the design and development of a new food product, working in a multidisciplinary team alongside your peers.
+Our assessments are designed to accommodate the various learning styles and embed equitable and inclusive practices to ensure a supportive and fair assessment framework is presented.
+In your final year you’ll synthesise learning and knowledge skills through the design and development of a new food product, working in a multidisciplinary team.
+An example of a product marketed to our very own Dragon’s Den by our students can be found here.
+In addition, every student will undertake an independent project, where you can choose to work on a cutting-edge research topic within the field.

 A-level: AAB including two science subjects (including at least one of Chemistry, Physics, Biology or Mathematics).